 Getting Started

 The vegetables we grow can be divided into two basic botanical groups.
-You can read more on which vegetables need help from pollinators here.

-1) Fruits and berries with seeds.
+1) Plants that produce fruits or berries with seeds.

 Examples include beans, squashes, tomatoes, and eggplant.